2 men dead, woman wounded in suspected Texas murder-suicide

 2 men dead, woman wounded in suspected Texas murder-suicideNew

 HOUSTON (AP) — Two men are dead and a woman is wounded after what Houston police say was a murder-suicide at a downtown seafood restaurant.
 Police say the incident happened shortly after 8 p.m.
-Thursday as a man and woman were finishing dinner in the bar of the Aquarium Restaurant when a man at the other end of the bar stood up, walked over and shot both, the man fatally.
+Thursday.
+A man and woman were finishing dinner at the bar of the Aquarium Restaurant when a man at the other end of the bar stood up, walked over and shot both, the man fatally.
 A police spokesman says security video showed the suspect then shot himself once fatally.
 He said the woman is hospitalized in stable condition.
 No other injuries were reported.
-The relationships between the three, if any, was not immediately clear
+The relationships between the three, if any, was not immediately clear.